 When To Hire an Investment Manager

 If you feel that your portfolio is getting too much for you to manage on your own, it may be time to hire an investment manager.
 They can help you make more informed investing decisions.
-Even if you’re feeling good and like things are going well, hiring a professional only makes sense as part of a long-term investment strategy.
+Even if you’re feeling good and things are going well, hiring a professional only makes sense as part of a long-term investment strategy.

 Several other things can tell you it’s time to hire an investment manager.
 Here are a few examples.